 - Customizing Course Navigation

-- Effective Use of the Calendar
+- Effective Use of Assignments and the Calendar

 - Effective Use of the Syllabus

 - Managing Notifications

 - Posting Announcements

 Customize your Canvas course’s navigation menu—the vertical menu on your course’s left side—to include only the tools that are relevant to your course.

 You can customize this menu by going to Settings and clicking the Navigation tab.
 Here are some tips: